2 Black TikTok workers claim discrimination: Both were fired after complaining to HR

 "I remember thinking to myself, 'if you keep coming to this place, it's going to kill you,'" she says.

-Matima said she was under sever stress at TikTok — she was given heavier workloads, excluded from meetings and found out her supervisors called her names behind her back.
+Matima says she was under severe stress at TikTok — she was given heavier workloads, excluded from meetings and found out her supervisors called her names behind her back.
 Matima says she filed a complaint with human resources, but the company disregarded her claims and her managers retaliated.
 When she filed a second complaint, she was fired.

 Matima has now taken her case to the U.S. government's Equal Employment Opportunity Commission, EEOC.
 She and another Black employee, Joel Carter, who had a similar experience at another TikTok office, filed a class action charge against the company on Thursday.